-Life As a Metal and Plastic Layout Worker
+What Does it Take to Be a Metal and Plastic Layout Worker?

-List of Metal & Plastic Layout Worker Job Duties
+Daily Life Of a Metal & Plastic Layout Worker

 - Plan and develop layouts from blueprints and templates, applying knowledge of trigonometry, design, effects of heat, and properties of metals.

-These are the skills Metal and Plastic Layout Workers say are the most useful in their careers:
+When polled, Metal and Plastic Layout Workers say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.